Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 8. The Strip – Las Vegas, NV

-Why it works: Unmatched energy and easily walkable area.
+Why it works: Unmatched energy and density of activities.

 Pro tip: Add themed casino mini-challenges or fun costume elements.